KeerthanaReddySKR/TNBC-MultiOmics-Target-Discovery/docs/pipeline_overview.md

 scripts/08_STRING_network_analysis.R

-A protein–protein interaction network is constructed using the STRING database.
+Protein–protein interaction networks are constructed using the **STRING database**.

-Purpose:
+Purpose of this step:

 - Identify functional interactions among dysregulated genes
-- Detect network modules related to TNBC biology
+- Detect network modules associated with TNBC biology

 Results stored in: